 Cloaking is a big SEO mistake and consists of making your page look one way for search engines, and another way for humans.
 Don’t do any type of cloaking, ever.
 All the content that you write for the benefit of search engines should be visible to humans and vice versa.
 More accurately, you should write for humans and make sure it’s useful for search engines as well.

 Note: Rewriting the URL to be search engine friendly (for instance, to make your content management system search engine friendly) is not cloaking.
 Cloaking involves deceiving the search engines about what’s actually on the page.

 Automated SEO Schemes

 Again, this comes back to SEO shortcuts.
 It’s a mistake to take automated shortcuts that can cost you rankings.
 There is no such thing as an automated, set-it-and-forget-it SEO strategy.
 All SEO requires human intervention, thinking, and decision-making.
 You can, of course, use technology to make life easier, reduce the time spent on certain repetitive tasks, etc. But you will never make it to #1 for competitive keywords using shortcuts.
-It’s one of the most common SEO mistakes you can make.
+In fact, this is probably the most common SEO mistake webmasters make.

 Instead of throwing money at short-sighted SEO shortcuts that will inevitably be a mistake, it’s much wiser to invest in quality SEO work done by a reputable SEO company.
 With SEO experts on the job, not fly-by-night SEO outsourcing companies, you should see many happy returns of your investment dollars.